Trump’s historic assault on the civil service was four years in the making

-It was a counterweight to the “deep state” Trump believed was out to disrupt his agenda.
+The plan was a counterweight to the “deep state” Trump believed was out to disrupt his agenda.
 Coordinating labor policy for the White House’s Domestic Policy Council, James Sherk presented his bosses with a 19-page to-do list titled “Proposed Labor Reforms.”
 A top category was “Creating a government that serves the people.”

-The result this week threatens to be the most significant assault on the nonpartisan civil service in its 150 history: a sweeping executive order that strips job protections from employees in policy roles across the government.
+The result this week threatens to be the most significant assault on the nonpartisan civil service in its 137-year history: a sweeping executive order that strips job protections from employees in policy roles across the government.
 Exactly which roles would be affected will be up to personnel officials at federal agencies, who were tasked on Friday with reviewing all of their jobs and deciding who would qualify.

 The order, a year in the making after delays caused by the coronavirus pandemic, came less than two weeks before Trump will ask voters for a second term.
 Still, it was not a last-minute idea or presidential whim.
 Rather, the wonky-sounding “Executive Order on Creating Schedule F in the Excepted Service” is a crowning achievement of conservative policy on the civil service.